gamingwithevets/sneky-og/README.md

 This is the **original** version of Sneky.
 Any bug fixes will *not* be made, as this repository is for **preservation purposes only**.
-NOTE: I didn't have time to recreate the original snake faces, so I'll just use the faces from Sneky instead.
-I'll replace them with the original sprites when I have time.

 ![Old Sneky.](https://cdn.discordapp.com/attachments/885798046460411925/913078420148211822/snake.png)